Skip to main content

 Airbnb, Inc. does not guarantee transfer of accounts after death.
 Lifetime planning provides options for managing accounts and controlling who has access to them.

-6 steps for managing your Airbnb accounts during your lifetime:
+6 lifetime planning steps for your Airbnb accounts:

 1